Rumindu/my-notes/React/React-Vite-TS-Mosh/4 Managing component state.md

   4. If your component behaves unexpectedly in development with Strict Mode, double-check for impure logic (like modifying variables during rendering).
 ---

-# Updating Objects in React
+# Updating State Objects in React

+- When updating objects or arrays, we should treat them as immutable objects.
+Instead of mutating them, we should create new objects or arrays to update the state

 1. **Grouping Related State Variables into Objects**